warwickdatascience/into-the-tidyverse/session-two/session_two_presentation.md

 ====================================

 * Now that we have the basics of data visualisation under our belt, we can return to the beginning of the data science pipeline
-* In doing this, we are departing from the order that R4DS takes, although I think this is best so we can get our hands on the weather dataset

 ![Data Analysis Map - Import](images/data_analysis_map_import.png)